Olytics/Heart-Disease-Predictor/README.md

 It is imperative to ensure accurate diagnosis of heart disease based on a individuals clinical features.
 Among the evaluated models, we believe that the Support Vector Machine with RBF Kernel will yield the most reliable results as reflected in it's overall performance.

 The [dataset](https://github.com/sjbalagit/Heart-Disease-Predictor---Group16/tree/main/data/raw/Cardiovascular_Disease_Dataset) used in this project has been obtained from [`Mendeley Data`](https://data.mendeley.com/datasets/dzz48mvjht/1).
 A detailed explanation of all the important features are provided in our analysis.
 You can find the raw and processed datasets in the data directory of this repository.
-Our X_train and X_test are represented in X_train.csv and X_test.csv respectively.
+Our train and test dataset are represented in [train_heart.csv](https://github.com/sjbalagit/Heart-Disease-Predictor---Group16/blob/main/data/processed/train_heart.csv) and [test_heart.csv](https://github.com/sjbalagit/Heart-Disease-Predictor---Group16/blob/main/data/processed/test_heart.csv) respectively.

 ## Dependencies
 - [Docker](https://www.docker.com/)